-The Organization accounts for derivative instruments on its combined balance sheets at fair value unless the instruments qualify to be accounted for as normal purchases and normal sales.
-The fair values of derivative instruments are accounted for using mark-to-market accounting based on exchange prices and broker quotes, when available.
+AMP accounts for derivative instruments on its consolidated balance sheets at fair value unless the instruments qualify to be accounted for as normal purchases and normal sales.
+The fair values of derivative instruments accounted for using mark-to-market accounting are based on exchange prices and broker quotes, when available.
 If a quoted market price is not available, the estimate of fair value is based on the best information available including valuation models that estimate future energy prices based on existing market and broker quotes and supply and demand market data and other assumptions.
 The fair values determined are reduced by the appropriate valuation adjustments for items such as discounting, liquidity, credit quality and modeling risk.
 There is inherent risk in valuation modeling given the complexity and volatility of energy markets.
 Therefore, it is possible that results in future periods may be materially different as contracts are ultimately settled.

-The Organization has determined that each of its power purchase and sales contracts, which meet the definition of a derivative instrument, qualify to be accounted for as normal purchases and normal sales.
+AMP has determined each of its power purchase and power sales contracts which meets the definition of a derivative instrument qualifies to be accounted for as normal purchases and normal sales.

-AMP holds firm transmission rights ("FTRs") with the PJM Interconnection and the Midwest ISO, regional transmission organizations, that do not qualify to be accounted for as normal purchases and normal sales and have been included in prepaid and other assets on the combined balance sheet at their estimated fair value.
+AMP holds firm transmission rights ("FTRs") with the PJM Interconnection and the Midwest ISO, regional transmission organizations, that do not qualify to be accounted for as normal purchases and normal sales and have been included in prepaid and other assets on the consolidated balance sheet at their estimated fair value.
 The fair value of FTRs was (\$21,263) and \$160,445 at December 31, 2009 and 2008, respectively.
 A corresponding regulatory asset or liability has been recorded for this unrealized gain (loss).
-The impact of FTRs is included in the transmission cost of purchased power.
+The impact of utilizing FTRs is included in the transmission cost of purchased power.